mydana/CircuitPython_DMX_Transmitter/docs/glossary.rst

   A standard digital theatrical lighting protocol.
 It's also used for architectural lighting, and other non-lighting devices.

+* GPIO - General-Purpose Input Output.
+  The hardware for Input Output on a microcontroller.
+These are the "pins" connecting the microcontroller to the associated electrical circuit.

 * Line driver - hardware that converts electrical levels from logic levels to RS485 levels.
 For a DMX network an isolated line driver is advised.
 This is to isolate the DMX wiring from the microcontroller and any connected